bright-webb/brightjs/README.md

 to check if the dom is loaded
 $.ready(function(){
     // your code here
 })

 Below is the list of some methods

 component(id, html) - The component method create a div element and append it to the document.
 The component method accepts two arguments, an id attribute, and html content

-mount(selector, html) - The mount method insert html content into an existing element. unmount(selector) - The unmount method removes content from an element insert(selector, html) - The insert method insert html content inside selected element insertBefore(selector, html) - insert html content before selected element insertAfter(selector, html) - insert html content after selected element switchClass(selector, className) - add a class to an element if it doesn't have it and remove it if it has it each(array, callback) - loop through array current(callback) - reference to current element self(callback) - reference to current function forEach(array, callback) - loop through array on(select, event, callback) - add an event listener
+mount(selector, html) - The mount method insert html content into an existing element.
+unmount(selector) - The unmount method removes content from an element
+insert(selector, html) - The insert method insert html content inside selected element
+insertBefore(selector, html) - insert html content before selected element
+insertAfter(selector, html) - insert html content after selected element
+switchClass(selector, className) - add a class to an element if it doesn't have it and remove it if it has it
+each(array, callback) - loop through array
+current(callback) - reference to current element
+self(callback) - reference to current function
+forEach(array, callback) - loop through array
+on(selector, event, callback) - add an event listener
+click(selector, callback) - click event handler
+submit(selector, callback) - submit event handerl.
+Note that (return false) won't prevent the  form from submitting, if you want to prevent the form from submitting, do this:
+$.submit('form', function(e){
+    e.preventDefault()
+    // your code
+})